 We’re really lucky that digital marketing is a young and progressive industry where I believe there’s a lot of inclusivity between women and men in the workplace.
 Having said that, I think there’s more that can be done to encourage female leaders to progress in the world of business in general.

-A recent article looked at how women took home close to just 1p of every £1 of all start-up funding last year – a statistic which I think is really shocking.
+In 2019 it was widely publicised how women took home close to just 1p of every £1 of all start-up funding – a statistic which I think is really shocking.

 If more funding was accessible to more women, I’m confident this would have a transformational effect on the business world.
 An increase in female businesses owners would boost the economy, create new jobs, and in turn encourage the next generation of female business leaders/owners.